nemo/stripe-f/README.md

 ### Customized Stripe Checkout

-In order to avoid the redirect, you can use the <a href="https://github.com/poly/f">f</a> library to call the function after Stripe has generated the card token from the user.
+In order to avoid the redirect, you can use the [f](https://github.com/poly/f) library to call the function after Stripe has generated the card token from the user.

 Here's a full example: